-The materials I favour - which you can see in these photos - include natural stone floors (you sweep them after a dinner party for 16 and they look fine), original barn plank floors (the planks are installed already distressed from age, so any future damage becomes part of its patina), and vinyl 'natural wood plank' floors (they don't scratch or mark, the faux wood grain masks dirt, meaning your guests don't have to take off their shoes when they arrive, and any muddy footprints get removed by mopping).
+The materials I favour for entertainment spaces - which you can see in these photos - include natural stone floors (you sweep them after a dinner party for 16 and they look fine), original barn plank floors (the planks are installed already distressed from age, so any future damage becomes part of its patina), and vinyl 'natural wood plank' floors (they don't scratch or mark, the faux wood grain masks dirt, meaning your guests don't have to take off their shoes when they arrive, and any muddy footprints get removed by mopping).
 I also love butcher block counters (you can sand them periodically to remove marks), caesarstone counters (impenetrable), and stainless steel counters (as they scratch they develop their own patina while demonstrating your love for cooking).
 I also favour open shelving (your dishes and glassware are in sight, easy to access, and effortless to organize, and they're less likely to get damaged than cabinets with doors), incorporating vintage furniture and finds (the 'unfitted kitchen' approach offers greater flexibility, because you can change or switch out pieces over time as your style evolves, and it's frequently more economical because you require fewer kitchen cabinets), and I sometimes forgo backsplashes in their entirety (a quality semi-gloss paint is budget friendly and easy to wash, whether its on drywall or beadboard) or I install super affordable pieces of stainless steel glue-backed laminate in high use areas.

 4) I'll admit, I like a waterfall counter - which is when the countertops wrap the lower cabinets on both the top and the sides - especially in an open concept living space as it gives the ktichen a more custom 'built-in' look.
 I've used butcherblock (in the photos below), marble and quartz caesarstone for waterfall counters.
 When I select caesarstone I typically choose one with a fleck or a vein, rather than a more uniform top, as they hide crumbs and stains better.
 If my kitchen is self-contained - like in my kitchen in the Captain's Quarters in The Black House in PEI, I will forgo the waterfall and keep it more traditional, often using subway tile or penny tile for a vintage nod.
 If my kitchen is it's own self-contained room I like to incorporate pantries, cafe tables and really infuse a 'kitchen spirit' like hanging dishes on the wall and installing a chalk board.